preterag/pipecdn/docs/PIPE_POP_SETUP_GUIDE.md

 # Pipe PoP Node Setup Guide

-This guide provides step-by-step instructions for setting up a Pipe PoP node using the Surrealine referral code.
+This guide provides step-by-step instructions for setting up a Pipe PoP (Points of Presence) node using the Surrealine referral code.
 By following these instructions, you'll be able to participate in the Pipe Network decentralized CDN and help propagate content globally while earning rewards.

 ## Prerequisites